[Editors’ note: “Hypnosis Medical Scientific, or Occultic?” is excerpted from our book Hypnosis, Medical, Scientific, or Occultic?]

 However, long term studies of those using self-hypnosis are also scarce.
-Therefore we have little to no valid information about the long term effects on the individual as the result of hypnosis.
-We particularly have no information we could find on the long term spiritual effect on Christians who submit themselves to this treatment.
+Therefore, science provides no valid information about the long-term effects on the individual as the result of hypnosis.
+On the other hand, we are concerned about the possibility of long-term spiritual effects on Christians who submit themselves to this treatment.

 In reply to the second question, Hilgard wrote: